 false (0) value.
 It can contain other logic, and a side effect of that logic can be to set the value of other nodes in the transformation.

-To set a condition such that a record is used only if its flag to publish it was set, you could use a condition such as:
+To set a condition such that a record is used only if a flag to publish it was set, you could use a script such as this:

 To set a condition such that a record is used only if it is less than a maximum size, assuming that the article text is in the element

-A condition formula can also set values used in other nodes.
-Using the above example, the condition node can as part of its logic set the intended contents of a field to a global variable:
+A condition script can also set values used in other nodes.
+Building off of Example 4, the condition node can, as part of its logic, set the intended contents of a field to a global variable: